unboxed/unboxed.co/source/news/2017-04-07-may-meetup-faster-than-lightning-code-talks.md

 # What is ‘Faster than Lightning’?
 Faster than Lightning is a series of very short and informal talks (approximately three minutes each), based around a snippet of code that you find interesting and/or conversation-worthy.
 Each talk is then followed by a casual group discussion.<br/>

-The idea is about getting to know what fellow developers have been thinking about and doing, with code sharing as a talking point.<br/>
+The idea is about getting to know what other developers have been thinking about and doing, with code sharing as a talking point.<br/>

 Here is Faster than Lightning in action:<br/>